Arrival on Cayo Levisa

 When you reach the small harbour at Palma Rubia, you’ll hop in a boat for the 45 minute crossing to Cayo Levisa.
 Needless to say, it’s a really beautiful ride.
 Uninterrupted sapphire waters shimmer in the sunlight until the sugary sands of Cayo Levisa appear on the horizon.

-You’ll stay in a rustic wooden cabana next to the spotless white beach, where there isn’t a grain of sand out of place.
+You’ll stay in a simple wooden cabana next to the spotless white beach, where there isn’t a grain of sand out of place.
 Each cabin has air-conditioning, television and a little terrace for kicking back and soaking up the sea views.
-The resort is home to small restaurant, as well as a bar and a handy shop – everything you need is on your doorstep.
+The resort is home to small restaurant (meals are included), as well as a bar and a handy shop – everything you need is on your doorstep.
 It’s a little outdated and rough around the edges, but we think the setting more than makes up for it.

 Free Time & Departure